13 Items That Are a Fire Hazard If You Don’t Clean Them Enough

 An accident waiting to happen

 We all remember to clean the crumbs off the counter and vacuum the dust bunnies out of the corners.
 But, there are some areas of the home that aren’t as obviously dirty and if left untouched for too long, can actually be dangerous.
 The next time you do a big house clean, make sure to hit these spots too so that your home and family can stay safe.
-Watch out for these other hidden items in your home that may be a fire hazard.
+Watch out for these other hidden items that can be a fire hazard in your home.

 Toaster ovens are a very commonly used item in almost everyone’s homes and if they aren’t cleaned enough they could start a fire.
 Crumbs fall off of food and accumulate at the bottom of the toaster—then, when the toaster is used again, those crumbs reheat and could start smoking.
 “I’ve also seen this occur with cheese or other ingredients melting onto the heating panel,” says Spencer Dirocco, owner of K1 Cleaning and Restoration.
 “Items touching the heat source can become extremely dangerous as they will begin to smoke much quicker than a crumb on the bottom tray.
 I suggest cleaning the crumbs after every use and ensuring that nothing is touching the heat source.”